 (11th Century Persian scientist Ibn al Haytham - considered by many to be the first true scientist)

-Then God said, ‘Let us make humankind in our image, according to our likeness; and let them have dominion over the fish of the sea, and over the birds of the air, and over the cattle, and over all the wild animals of the earth, and over every creeping thing that creeps upon the earth.’
+PeopleThen God said, ‘Let us make humankind in our image, according to our likeness; and let them have dominion over the fish of the sea, and over the birds of the air, and over the cattle, and over all the wild animals of the earth, and over every creeping thing that creeps upon the earth.’I've recently been reading Education for Critical Consciousness, a collection of essays by Brazilian educator Paulo Freire.
+Freire mainly worked with people who were poor and illiterate, many of them farmers.

 So God created humankind in his image,